cadergator10/opencomputer-security-system/README.md

 This security system was built for the <a href="https://www.technicpack.net/modpack/site-91.1622979">Site 91</a> modpack official server, but I made it public so others could enjoy it.
 I built it off of DustPuppy's system from the Open Computers official website (link above), but it is in no way the same as what it originally was.

+Go to bottom for a changelog, future changes, and some extra information about how to use the system

 In total: this is what this new system supports:

 <ol>